-Action Example Look at content syllabus guidelines Social Studies syllabus guidelines for high school: Entrepreneurs are people who take the risks of organizing productive resources to make goods and services.
+Action Example Look at content standards Social Studies standard for fourth grade: Entrepreneurs are people who take the risks of organizing productive resources to make goods and services.
 Profit is an important incentive that leads entrepreneurs to accept the risks of business failure.
-Identify the general subject theme(s) related to the syllabus guideline (s) Taking risks Brainstorm questions related to the theme that require a decision or plan of action Decision: Are risks worth taking?
-Why should we take risks?
-Plan of Action: How can we reduce risk?
+Identify the general subject theme(s) related to the standard(s) Taking risks Brainstorm questions related to the theme that require a decision or plan Decision: Are risks worth taking?
+Why should we take risks? of action Plan of Action: How can we reduce risk?

 Make sure each question will take time to fully understand and answer.
-Don't worry about the mechanics and language in the beginning or whether the question is Essential or Unit; concern yourself more with whether it requires higher-order thinking skills.
-Remember, that truly good Essential and Unit Questions, motivate students, promote inquiry, target higher-order thinking, and get to the heart of what it is that you want your students to learn and remember.
+Don't worry about the mechanics and language in the beginning or whether the question is "essential" or "unit"; concern yourself more with whether it requires higher order thinking skills.
+Remember, that truly good Essential and Unit Questions, motivate students, promote inquiry, target higher order thinking, and get to the heart of what it is that you want your students to learn and remember.

 Once you have developed your questions, put them to the test.
-Use the following list to assess whether or not each question is open-ended and will incite students to really think.
+Use the following checklist to assess whether or not each question is open-ended and will incite students to really think.

-- Can the question serve as a discussion starter or problem poser? - Will the question generate curiosity, invite an exploration of ideas, and hold student interest? - Does the question pose a reasonable challenge and does it require students to construct their own meaning and support it with information they have gathered? - Would different people answer the question differently and does it allow for creative approaches and unique responses? - Does the question require students to answer how and why? - Does the question help to uncover the subject's controversies? - Does the question in some way connect to students' lives? - Does the question require students to dissect their thinking?
+- Can the question serve as a discussion starter or problem poser? - Will the question generate curiosity, invite an exploration of ideas, and hold student interest? - Does the question pose a reasonable challenge and does it require students to construct their own meaning and support it with information they have gathered? - Would different people answer the question differently and does it allow for creative approaches and unique responses? - Does the question require students to answer how and why? - Does the question help to uncover the subject's controversies? - Does the question in some way connect to your students' lives? - Does the question require students to dissect their thinking?